saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <div class="container">
     <div class="left center text">
-      And the lord stood upon Tiamat’s hinder parts,<br />
+      And the lord stood upon Tiamat's hinder parts,<br />
       And with his merciless club he smashed her skull.<br />
       He cut through the channels of her blood,<br />
       And he made the North wind bear it away into secret places.<br />